liljacs/in3120-2021/README.md

 The precode is in many places annotated with [type hints](https://www.python.org/dev/peps/pep-0484/).
 This doesn't make Python a statically typed language, but are just hints that are possible to ignore and abuse.
 They do convey intent and serve as a kind of additional documentation, though, and enable PyCharm and other IDEs to give you better and richer programming support.

 Please strive to create readable and modular code.
 At a minimum, your code should pass all PyCharm's quality checks with PyCharm's standard configuration.
 PyCharm warns about quality issues in its right-hand scrollbar.
 Please fix all these before submitting your code.

-All your implementations should be reasonably efficient, complexity-wise.
-E.g., if the assignment specifies that your solution should run in logarithmic time, a solution that yields the correct output and passes all tests but that runs in quadratic time won't pass muster.

 # Tests